osmandapp/web/main/docs/user/personal/tracks.md

 - **<Translate ios="true" ids="import_tracks"/>**  - open tab *<Translate ios="true" ids="import_from_docs"/>* and next description <Translate ios="true" ids="gpx_import_desc"/>, [My files](../plan-route/create-route.md).
 - **<Translate ios="true" ids="create_new_trip"/>** - opens [*Plan route tool*](../personal/tracks.md#edit-mode-ios) for creating a new track.

-Buttons in "&#8230;" menu

-When you go to this menu, the ability to import or create tracks is not available.
+Buttons in "&#8230;" menu. **When you go to this menu, the ability to import or create tracks is not available.**

-- "export" button - allows to export choosing GPX file or files by anyways (messengers, email) or save to [My files](../plan-route/create-route.md).
+- **Export** button.
+Allows you to export selected GPX files using a method available on your device, messengers, email, or save to a folder on your device.
-- "map" button - allows to choose tracks for showing its on the map.
+- **Map** button.
+The selected tracks are displayed on the map.
-- "OSM editing" button - allows you to upload the selected [track to the OSM](../plugins/osm-editing.md).
+- **OSM editing** button.
+Allows you to upload the selected [track to the OSM](../plugins/osm-editing.md).
-- "&#x1F5D1;" button - allows to choose tracks for deleting.
+- &#x1F5D1; button.
+Deletes the selected tracks.

 </TabItem>